Yes. Hel Yes - Women's Review

 For the last 15% of the final score, we rated and scored how much pop the Hel.
 Yes had.
 It finished with another excellent showing, earning yet another high score.

-This board has medium flex, but has tons of pop, letting you effortlessly ollie and jump to new heights.
+This board has a medium flex but has tons of pop, letting you effortlessly ollie and jump to new heights.
 It's pretty good in the park, but we found we preferred to play around on backcountry features with this board.

 This board isn't the best value for someone on a tight budget, but it does retail at a relatively average price, even though it is one of the best you can get.